larpchronicles/rules/rules-topics/03_races.md

 *Invoke Instinct*: _All Kindred possess a powerful connection to their primal pasts, and can invoke the prey instincts of a target._ Once per day, a Kindred may invoke the fear of the hunt in a target by incanting, "Aether Stop Thrust", preventing their target from advancing.

-**Makeup Suggestions and Guidelines**:  Facepaint and physical representations should be present and match the animal-type for your specific Kindred.
+**Makeup Suggestions and Guidelines**:  Facepaint and physical representations should be present and match the animal-type for the specific Kindred.

 ## Kobold